 A photograph in the latest GQ magazine shows two men kissing with a Russian church in the background.
 The caption says, “What the two men… are doing is now illegal in Russia.”
 The article is called, “Inside the Iron Closet: What It’s Like to Be Gay in Putin’s Russia.”
 We speak to the author Jeff Sharlet, an English professor at Dartmouth College and a fellow with the Nation Institute’s Investigative Fund.

-Jeffrey Sharlet, journalist and author (@JeffSharlet)
+Jeffrey Sharlet, Dartmouth College (@JeffSharlet)

 Julia Ioffe, New Yorker magazine (@juliaioffe)

 Ajibola Adigun, advocate for liberal reforms in Nigeria